 of our meetings.

 Death: Sadly, our long serving Treasurer John Rayner passed away in May and many of our members attended his funeral on 12 June.
 The eulogy consisted of memories from many of us read out by our Chairman.

 Resignation from Committee: Due to persistent ill health and with great regret our very long serving member and previous Secretary, Rosemary Bennett, had to resign from the committee.
 A small commemorative gift was presented to Rosemary in thanks for her immense contribution to Harrow Humanists.

-Our programme of meetings and social events was advertised in local newspapers, on our website and in the BHA e-bulletin.
+Our programme of meetings and social events was advertised in local newspapers, on our website and in the Humanists UK e-bulletin.

 Several of our members attended the World Humanist Congress which

 was held in Oxford in August.
 Plenary sessions were held in the atmospheric

 Sheldonian theatre and there were also many multiple parallel smaller

 group sessions covering a wide variety of topics of interest to humanists.